amomen9/PostgreSQL/PostgreSQL Course/some postgresql references.md

 ### • PostgreSQL Contrib extension pack details:

 * A clarification about different extensions included within the PostgreSQL Contrib side-package, version history, availability, and other useful info about them.
+The Contrib package is included by default with the PostgreSQL server main package since PostgreSQL 9.1.

 [https://pgpedia.info/c/contrib-module.html](https://pgpedia.info/c/contrib-module.html)